DelroyBrown28/oneHourmaid4/README.md

 ![cancel cleaner pop up](https://github.com/DelroyBrown28/oneHourmaid4/blob/master/assets/images/README_images/cancelcleanerpopup.png)

 When the "Cancel Cleaner" button is tapped/clicked, the User will be shown a pop up just to double check they really want to cancel.
 Clicking "No, i would not like to cancel" will keep you on the Maps page, clicking "Yes, i would like to cancel" will take you back to the Index/Main page.

+### Features Left To Implement

+In future updates i would like to:
+- Have the ability to geolocate both the user and cleaner.
+- Have a simple "Cleaners account" side of the app where the cleaner can sign in and see bookings and receive cleaning requests